Viksvu/SDL3DRenderer/README.md

 ## Overview

 A minimalistic 3D renderer implemented with SDL (Simple DirectMedia Layer).
-This project demonstrates basic 3D rendering techniques using SDL for window management and input handling.
+This project demonstrates basic 3D rendering techniques using SDL for window management.

 ## Features